MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/security-guidelines-for-developing-infopath-forms.md

 ## Disclosure of Sensitive Information

 The most common scenario for the disclosure of sensitive information can occur if a malicious form author creates a form that uses the current user's security credentials to access a data source on a domain other than the one on which the form itself was deployed.
-For example, a malicious user could send a form by e-mail message or by using a URL to a form on a private share or Web server.
+For example, a malicious user could send a form by email message or by using a URL to a form on a private share or Web server.
 The form could contain script that performs a data access request by using the current user's credentials to retrieve data from a data source in another domain that the malicious user would not otherwise have access to, such as a database of payroll or other sensitive information.
 This class of security risk scenarios is referred to as cross-domain data access.

 The Internet Explorer security model that InfoPath is built upon provides a setting called **Access data sources across domains** that, by default, disables cross-domain access for InfoPath forms that reside in the **Internet** and **Restricted sites** security zones.
 This setting also prompts the user to allow or disallow cross-domain access for InfoPath forms that reside in the **Local intranet** security zone, and it enables cross-domain access for InfoPath forms that reside in the **Trusted sites** or **Local Machine** zones.